 PATERNITY RIGHTS IN OKLAHOMA

-Cannon Law Firm is dedicated to Fierce Advocacy for those seeking to establish paternity of a minor child or protect your child’s rights by enforcing a paternity action.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for those seeking to establish paternity of a minor child or protect your child’s rights by enforcing a paternity action.
 It is crucial you contact an experienced Oklahoma Family Law Attorney, if you are a seeking to establish paternity of a minor child in Oklahoma.
 You need a Fierce Advocate to help you obtain rights to your minor child as a father or protect your child’s rights, if you are a mother seeking to establish paternity.
-This page is an overview of the most common issues in Oklahoma paternity actions clients face when they contact Cannon Law Firm.
+This page is an overview of the most common issues in Oklahoma paternity actions clients face when they contact CANNON & ASSOCIATES.

 A FATHER’S PERSPECTIVE

 As a father, nothing is more intimidating than the prospect of not being allowed to spend time with my children.
 Oklahoma law establishes protections for fathers’ rights; however, many of these rights are not accessible to unmarried fathers until a paternity is established.
 The process of establishing paternity does not have to be difficult or complicated.
 The process is much smoother with experienced paternity counsel and necessary if one party is contesting paternity.
-Cannon Law Firm represents fathers, mothers, and children in paternity proceedings throughout Oklahoma.
+CANNON & ASSOCIATES represents fathers, mothers, and children in paternity proceedings throughout Oklahoma.

 Everyday across Oklahoma, courts decide whether to award sole custody or joint custody in divorce and paternity actions for unmarried parents.
 The amount of time a father has his children is dependent upon a large number of factors; however, none of these issues can be raised until a legal determination is made concerning paternity.
 Without the legal status of being a child’s father, Oklahoma courts do not recognize a presumptive father’s legal rights to shared parenting time or decision making authority concerning a child’s welfare and upbringing.